Mitsubishi Ductless Mini-Split: Clean Air, No Smell, No Mold

 There’s nothing worse than a room filled with stuffy air, especially during the heat of summer.
-It’s smelly, it’s stale, and it’s just plain uncomfortable.
-On top of that, stale air can be an indicator of a bigger problem, such as mold hiding throughout your home.
-If you notice a stuffy smell in your abode, it’s important to address it right away.
-Pinpointing and fixing the problem can prevent the stale smell from getting worse, and protect your home from long term complications that are the result of untreated mold or mildew.
+It’s smelly like a dirty sock, it’s stale, and it’s just plain uncomfortable.
+On top of that, stale air can be an indicator of a bigger problem like mold hiding throughout your home.
+If you notice stuffy, unpleasant odors in your home, it’s important to address them immediately.

 What Causes Stuffy Air?

-The first step to getting rid of a problem is understanding why you have the problem in the first place.
+The first step to getting rid of this “dirty sock syndrome” smell is understanding why you have the problem in the first place.
 Stuffy air typically happens in rooms that are closed off and lacking ventilation.
 Think about the rooms in your house that get the stuffiest.
 The basement, attic, and any rooms that lack regular foot traffic probably come to mind.
-The longer a room is closed off the stuffier it becomes, which can result in larger and more expensive problems within a home.
+The longer a room is closed off, the stuffier it becomes, resulting in larger and more expensive maintenance problems within a home.

 Tips for Banishing Stuffy Air in Your Home